geraybos/FastBacktester/_posts/2014-11-04-how-to-make-jeykll-on-github-pages-work.md

 You would like to make sure your site works before you push it to GitHub, because sometimes GitHub email does not tell you the detailed error.

-# It is better to clone Jekyll-bootstrap
+# It is better to clone Jekyll-bootstrap as your theme

+1, install rake so you can use rake to do new post
+	sudo install apt-get rake

+2, Make jekyll bootstrap rakefile [support Chinese and Categroies](http://www.soooldier.com/blog/2013/04/27/gai-jin-jekyll-bootstrapde-rakefile/)

 [1]: http://heatware.net/ruby-rails/how-to-install-rubygems-linux-ubuntu-10/
 [2]: http://jekyllcn.com/